yaelhayem/TDSADH18/docs/IsabellaYorkvilleArticle.md

 ![Picture Title](../images/YorkvilleTurnsChicandCostlyNEWPart1.jpg)
 ![Picture Title](../images/YorkvilleTurnsChicandCostlyNEWPart2.jpg)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;YORKVILLE, once a grity working-class neighborhood of German, Irish, and Hungarian immigrants, is gradually becoming part of the Upper East Side to which it had long been attached more by geography than character.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Y**ORKVILLE, once a grity working-class neighborhood of German, Irish, and Hungarian immigrants, is gradually becoming part of the Upper East Side to which it had long been attached more by geography than character.
 The changes are perhaps best revealed not by the impact studies ofurban planners, but by taking a walk.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Croissants appeared a few weeks ago at Glaser's Bake Shop on the corner of First Avenue and 87th Street, where for eight decades the same family has been making linzer tortes and German coffee cakes.
 The cozy old bar on the corner of Third Avenue and 91st Street has been transformed into a singles cafe called Mumbles, and a few blocks down Third Avenue computers are being sold in what not too long ago was an Irish grocery.